voxpupuli/puppet-system/README.md

 Example configuration:

-    system:
-      sysctl:
+    system::sysctl:
       kernel.msgmnb:
         value: '131072'
         comment: 'Controls the default maxmimum size of a message queue' kernel.msgmax:
         value: '131072'
         comment: ' Controls the maximum size of a message, in bytes'

 No defaults.